nickjj/ansible-playbooks/rails-basic/README.md

 ## What is rails-basic?

-It is a set of [ansible](http://www.ansible.com/home) roles to provision 1 or more servers to provision a pretty typical rails application.
+It is a set of [ansible](http://www.ansible.com/home) roles to setup 1 or more servers to fulfill the needs of a pretty typical rails application.

 ## Dependencies